1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 Imaging Studies

-• Abdominal ultrasound to look for bile duct dilation, stones, and gallbladder changes.
+• An abdominal ultrasound to examine the enlargement of the bile duct, stones, and the gallbladder changes.

 Endoscopic Evaluation (if needed)